api-platform/admin/CONTRIBUTING.md

 Now you can go to http://localhost:3000/ to see the Storybook instance in action.
 The changes you'll make in the source code will be hot-reloaded.

+> Tips: you can run Storybook directly in your local machine by running `yarn storybook`.
+It will take another port, usually 3001.
+Make sure to have the API running before.

-To access run a command directly inside a container, run:
+To run a command directly inside a container, run:
 ```shell
 # Run a command in the php container
 docker compose exec -T php your-command